braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink/dynamic_sms_link.md

 {% endalert %}

 {: start="4"}
-4. Confirm that [link shortening]({{site.baseurl}}/user_guide/message_building_by_channel/sms/campaign/link_shortening/) is turned on, and then you’re all set to test and launch your dynamic SMS link preview campaign.
+4. You’re all set to test and launch your dynamic SMS link preview campaign.

 ![3]{: style="max-width:70%;"}